 Simple H-Bridge Motor Driver Circuit using MOSFET

-At the outset driving a motor might seems like an easy task – just hook the motor up to the appropriate voltage rail and it will start rotating.
-But this is not the perfect way to drive a motor especially when there are other components involved in the circuit.
-Here we will discuss one of the most commonly used and efficient way to drive DC motors - H-Bridge circuit.
+At the outset, driving a motor might seem like an easy task – just hook the motor up to the appropriate voltage rail and it will start rotating.
+But this is not the perfect way to drive a motor, especially when there are other components involved in the circuit.
+Here, we will discuss one of the most commonly used and efficient ways to drive DC motors, the H-Bridge circuit.
+Creating a good H-bridge motor driver circuit using MOSFET is important for accurate control of DC motors in robotic and automation projects.
+This guide will provide fundamental theory, design, and construction of an H-bridge MOSFET driver circuit with detailed schematics and operation principles.

-The most common type of motor you might come across in hobbyist circles for low power applications is the 3V DC motor shown below.
-This kind of motor is optimized for low voltage operation from two 1.5V cells.
+The most common type of motor you might come across in hobbyist circles for low-power applications is the 3V DC motor shown below.
+This kind of motor is optimised for low-voltage operation from two 1.5V cells.
+While connecting a DC motor directly to a voltage source seems straightforward, professional applications require sophisticated H-bridge DC motor control systems.

 Generic 3v DC Motor for H-Bridge Motor Driver Circuit